ucr-ula/ucr-ula/README.md

 ### Updates
+- **Oct.
+20, 2022:** Now supporting CS 100!
+Also please welcome our new ULAs, Minsoo, Samarth, and Nathan (bios to be updated soon).
 - **Sept.
 19, 2022:** Welcome to a new school year!
 Applications now open for Fall 2022 tutors.
 Tutoring will begin in week 2 of the quarter (Oct.
 3).
 - **Feb.
 9, 2022:** Welcome to Celvin, our newest ULA for CS111/141!
 Celvin started a few weeks ago; you can read his bio below.
 - **Jan.
 11, 2022:** ULA help desk hours are posted for Winter 2022! (starting in Week 3 on Jan.
 19, 2022) Due to the campus closure, all ULA hours will be held online through Zoom until further notice.